kuriwaki/ticketsplit-JOP/README.md

 Both a Dataverse version (<https://doi.org/10.7910/DVN/RXOZEZ>) and a Github version (<https://github.com/kuriwaki/ticketsplit-JOP>) are available.

-- Dataverse version: has code *and* data, not public until reviewed
+The dataverse version is not public until reviewed.
-- Github: tracks only code, currenlty public.

 ## How to Replicate